FredWagon/Final-Project---College-Value-Analysis/README.md

 ### Data File(s)
 * Most-Recent_Cohorts-Institution.csv - The most recent College Scorecard Institutional data for all post-secondary educational institutions receiving funding from the U.S. Department of Education.
 Contained in the Most-Recent-Cohorts_Institution.zip file that must be downloaded and extracted.
 The source of this data is: https://collegescorecard.ed.gov/data/.
-* Student Info.xlsx - An Excel spreadsheet template for inputing personal data to be in analysis with College Scorecard data.
+* Student Info.xlsx - An Excel spreadsheet template for inputting personal data to be analyzed with College Scorecard data.
 Pre-populated with the personal information (state of residence, housing preference, college list) of a test subject.

 ### Supporting Document(s)
-* README.md - This file, used to navigate this particular GitHub repository.
+* README.md - This file, used to navigate the GitHub repository.
 Includes purpose, background, index and description of files, prerequisites, etc.
 * Summary.md - A single page summary overview of the findings of the  analysis.
 * Final Project - College Value.pptx - PowerPoint presentation of the study and its findings.
 Contained in a 'Final Project - College Value.zip' file which must be downloaded and extracted.